 Robert S. McNamara was an American business executive and the eighth U.S. secretary of defense, serving under presidents John F. Kennedy and Lyndon B. Johnson.
-He is best known for helping lead the U.S. into the Vietnam War during the Kennedy Administration, an act for which he spent the remainder of his life wrestling with the moral consequences.
+He is best known for helping lead the United States into the Vietnam War during the Kennedy Administration, an act for which he spent the remainder of his life wrestling with the moral consequences.

 After a short stint on the West Coast, McNamara was back at Harvard as an assistant professor.
 He took a break from the university to help out his country during World War II.
 In 1943, McNamara entered the U.S. Army Air Corps, putting his sharp analytical skills and talent for statistics to work on military situations.
 Not long after the war, he and nine other members from the army's statistical control group went to work for Henry Ford II at the Ford Motor Company.

 Ford hired this group of bright young men—sometimes referred to as "Whiz Kids"—to help reinvigorate his family's company, which was going through difficult times.
-Over the years, McNamara promoted numerous times and advocated for such changes as making small cars and increasing safety.
+Over the years, Robert S. McNamara promoted numerous times and advocated for such changes as making small cars and increasing safety.
 He also became known as a gifted, innovative manager with strong organizational abilities.
 In 1960, McNamara became the first non-Ford family member to hold the position of president.
 He did not stay in the job for long, however.
 President John F. Kennedy tapped him to become his secretary of defense, looking to him to reorganize the country's defense program.
 McNamara officially took over the post in January 1961.

 Set on improving how the Pentagon operated, McNamara helped establish planning and budgeting systems.
 To revitalize the military, he emphasized the need for traditional troops and military hardware as well as improved weapons systems.
 The country had to be prepared for conventional and unconventional warfare, including guerilla warfare.

 As secretary of defense, McNamara faced many challenges, including 1962's Cuban Missile Crisis, which brought the country to brink of war with the Soviet Union.
 But perhaps his most complicated crisis was the conflict in Vietnam.
-During the Kennedy administration, he supported increasing the number of U.S. military advisers in Vietnam.
+During the Kennedy Administration, he supported increasing the number of U.S. military advisers in Vietnam.